liflab/beepbeep-3-book/pre-markdown/dictionary/README.md

 ![TurnInto](/doc-files/functions/TurnInto.png)

-#### UnaryFunction
+#### `UnaryFunction`

-Function of one input and one output.
+A `Function` object that has an input and output *arity* of exactly 1.

-         The type of the input
+#### Uniform (processor)

-         The type of the output
+A `Processor` that produces the same number of output fronts for every input front it receives.
+Occasionally, the number of output fronts produced is explicitly mentioned: a *k*-uniform processor produces exactly *k* output fronts for every input front.

 #### Window